WWE News: Two Hall Of Famers Declare Interest In Returning To Action To Face Current Champions

-This week’s episode of WWE’s Monday Night Raw saw Women’s Tag Team Champions Nia Jax and Shayna Baszler retain their titles in dominant fashion.
+This week’s episode of WWE’s Monday Night Raw featured Women’s Tag Team Champions Nia Jax and Shayna Baszler retaining their titles in dominant fashion.
 The duo has quickly established themselves as unbeatable, which has caught the attention of The Bella Twins.

 Following last night’s victory over Mandy Rose and Dana Brooke, WWE’s Twitter account asked if any team was capable of beating the current champions.
-Nikki and Brie responded with some raised hands emojis, suggesting that they’re keen to return to the squared circle.
+Nikki and Brie Bella responded with raised-hands emoji, suggesting that they’re keen to return to the squared circle.

 The duo’s fans wanted the match to happen as well.
 After the Hall of Famers seemingly declared their interest in facing the Monday Night Raw stars, the comments section filled up with positive sentiments and encouragement for the twins.

 “Yess Queens.
 I would love to see you & Brie hold those titles that would make me so happy.
-You & Brie deserve to be Woman Tag Team champs,” wrote one Twitter user.
+You & Brie deserve to be Woman Tag Team champs,” one Twitter user wrote.

-“I would love to see that hope you guys can return one day and win those titles,” tweeted a second follower.
+“I would love to see that hope you guys can return one day and win those titles,” a second follower tweeted.

 “You guys are the best team in history and you need to return it would be so cool and it would make so many people mad,” a third fan tweeted.